Jitendraunatti/youtube/README.md

 - SCRIPT URL:- https://youtube.jitendraunatti.workers.dev/wanda.m3u8?id=Nq2wYlWFucg

-- EXTRACT JUST THE PORTION "**NQ2WYLWFUCG**" FROM THE ORIGINAL YOUTUBE URL AND SET IT UP IN "https://youtube.jitendraunatti.workers.dev/wanda.m3u8?id=Nq2wYlWFucg".
+- EXTRACT JUST THE PORTION "**NQ2WYLWFUCG**" FROM THE ORIGINAL YOUTUBE URL AND SET IT UP IN "https://youtube.jitendraunatti.workers.dev/wanda.m3u8?id=**Nq2wYlWFucg**".
-- THIS URL WORKS ONLY FOR  LIVE STREAMING VIDEOS.
+- THIS URL WORKS ONLY FOR 🔴LIVE STREAMING VIDEOS.

 - THIS LINK IS FUNCTIONAL UNTIL CLOUDFLARE DON'T INCUR ANY CHARGES FROM ME.